Alan Jacobs

 Kathryn Hurlock

-Kathryn Hurlock is Head of the History Research Centre and Reader in Medieval History at Manchester Metropolitan University.
-She is a religious historian, whose work focuses on how people have engaged in major religious activities from the middle ages to the present day.
-She is the author of Wales and the Crusades, (2011) Britain, Ireland and the Crusades, (2013) and Medieval Welsh Pilgrimage (2018), among others.
-She has featured on BBC Breakfast and You're Dead To Me and has written for the Independent and the New European.
+Kathryn Hurlock is Professor of Religious and Military History at Manchester Metropolitan University.
+She is the author of Britain, Ireland and the Crusades and Medieval Welsh Pilgrimage, among others.
+She has featured on BBC Breakfast and You're Dead To Me and in the Independent.

 Caroline Hulse

 C.E.
 Hulse lives in Manchester with her husband and a small controlling dog.
 She is the author of four books under the name Caroline Hulse: The Adults, Like a House on Fire, All the Fun of the Fair, and Reasonable People.
-Her work has been published in fourteen languages, optioned for television, and – surreally – one book is being produced as an opera.
+Her work has been published in fourteen languages and optioned for television.
 Vivian Dies Again is her debut crime novel.

 Michel Houellebecq